Adyen/adyen-ios/MIGRATION.md

 - `PaymentMethods` now has a convenient function `overrideDisplayInformation(ofPaymentMethod:with:)` to override a specific payment method title/subtitle in the DropIn list.
 - Every component needs to be initialized with an `AdyenContext` instance that defines the behavior for a payment flow.
 - `AnalyticsConfiguration` is the object that defines the behavior of analytics within the SDK.
 Merchants can enable/disable analytics.
+- `CardComponentDelegate.didChangeBIN(:component:)` provides the 8 digit bin in case the PAN is greater than 16 digits.
+- `CardComponentDelegate.didSubmit(lastFour:finalBIN:component)` now has a new parameter `finalBIN` that provides the final BIN after shopper submits the card details.